OULibraries/msys2-setup/README.md

 We like to have our user folders unified between MSYS2 and Windows.

-Open the windows command prompt (cmd) as administrator.

-Copy the default configuration files from your MSYS2 home to your Windows home.
+First, open the windows command prompt (cmd) as administrator.
+Then Copy the default configuration files from your MSYS2 home to your Windows home.

 ```
 copy C:\msys64\home\%USERNAME%\* %USERPROFILE%
 ```

-Backup your original msys2 home folder, just in case.
+In the same command prompt window, backup your original msys2 home folder, just in case.

 ```
 rename C:\msys64\home\%USERNAME% %USERNAME%.bak
 ```

-Create a link so that your Windows home directory will be used as your MSYS2 home directory
+Then, (still in the same window) create a link so that your Windows home directory will be used as your MSYS2 home directory

 ```
 mklink /D C:\msys64\home\%USERNAME% %USERPROFILE%
 ```